chocolatey/docs/input/en-us/central-management/setup/client.md

 * `centralManagementSendTimeoutInSeconds` = **'30'** - The amount of time, in seconds, that the background agent should wait to send information to Chocolatey Central Management.
 Defaults to '30'.
 Available in business editions only.
 * `centralManagementCertificateValidationMode` = **'PeerOrChainTrust'** - The certificate mode that is used in communication to Chocolatey Central Management.
 Defaults to 'PeerOrChainTrust'.
 Available in business editions only.
 * `centralManagementMaxReceiveMessageSizeInBytes` = **'2147483647'** - The size of the permitted message, in bytes, which can be exchanged between the Chocolatey Background Agent and Chocolatey Central Management.
 Defaults to '2147483647'.
 Available in business editions only.
-* `centralManagementDeploymentCheckTimerIntervalInSeconds` = **'180'** - Amount of time, in seconds, between each execution of the background service to check for a new deployment step from Chocolatey Central Management.
+* `centralManagementDeploymentCheckTimerIntervalInSeconds` = **'180'** - Amount of time, in seconds, between each execution of the Chocolatey Agent service to check for a new Deployment Step from Chocolatey Central Management.
 Defaults to '180'.
 Available in business editions only.
 * `centralManagementClientCommunicationSaltAdditivePassword` = **' '** - Chocolatey Central Management Client Communication Salt Additive - The salt additive to use in the salt recipe for encrypting and verifying communication from an agent TO an instance of Central Management Service (will need to be set the same on all clients contacting that service AND the instance of the management service itself).
 When not set a default encryption phrase set by the system will be used.
 When set the unencrypted value must match exactly with what is set in the configuration for Central Management Service and every client contacting that instance of Central Management Service.
 Value is not shared over the wire.
 Because this is a much more involved process, it is recommended only setting this if you are transmitting messages over the internet.
 Defaults to ''.
 Needs to be at least 8 characters long if set or it will throw errors and use the default.
 Available in business editions only.
 IMPORTANT: If this value is set, agents less than v0.10.0 will be unable to contact Central Management to report in.
 * `centralManagementServiceCommunicationSaltAdditivePassword` = **' '** - Chocolatey Central Management Communication Salt Additive - The salt additive to use in the salt recipe for encrypting and verifying communication FROM an instance of Central Management Service to an agent (will need to be set the same on all clients contacting that service AND the instance of the management service itself).
 When not set a default encryption phrase set by the system will be used.
 When set the unencrypted value must match exactly with what is set in the configuration for Central Management Service and every client contacting that instance of Central Management Service.
 Value is not shared over the wire.
 Because this is a much more involved process, it is recommended only setting this if you are transmitting messages over the internet.
 Defaults to ''.
 Needs to be at least 8 characters long if set or it will throw errors and use the default.
 Available in business editions only.